theislab/chemCPA/README.md

 All experiments where run through [seml](https://github.com/TUM-DAML/seml).
 The entry function is `ExperimentWrapper.__init__` in `chemCPA/seml_sweep_icb.py`.

+You can download checkpoints for the final models from [this link](https://f003.backblazeb2.com/file/chemCPA-models/chemCPA_models.zip).

 To setup the environment, install conda and run:
 ```python
 conda env create -f environment.yml